Constructing cities, deconstructing scaling laws: Datasets

 \subsection{Occupational Groups (Table KS12a)}

-Data on occupational groups was taken from UK census table KS12.
-The information on this table comes from responses to questions asking for the full title of the main job and description of what is done in that job from the 2001 census.
-The population of the table is all people aged 16 to 74 in employment and the values see were the absolute count values as opposed to the percentage values also provided.

-For employment related data, any person who carried out paid work in the week before the census, whether self- employed or an employee, is described as employed or in employment.
+Data on occupational groups was taken from the UK census table KS12.
+The information on this table comes from responses to questions asking for the full title of the main job and a description of the job.
+The population includes any person aged 16 to 74 who carried out paid work in the week before the census, whether self- employed or an employee, is described as employed or in employment.
 'Paid work' includes casual or temporary work, even if only for one hour; being on a government- sponsored training scheme; being away from a job/business ill, on maternity leave, on holiday or temporarily laid off; or doing paid or unpaid work for their own or family business.
-A person's occupation is coded from the responses to the questions asking for the full title of the main job (the job in which a person usually works the most hours).